AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-journey-part1.md

 Smart Imaging provides even better image asset delivery performance by automatically optimizing an image's format and file size based on a customer's browser capability.
 It works with your existing image presets (image presets is discussed in Part II of this journey) and uses intelligence at delivery.

 This intelligence further reduces image file size based on browser and network connection speed.
-Because image assets make up most of a page’s load time, the performance improvement can have a thorough impact on key business indicators, such as:
+Because image assets make up most of a page's load time, the performance improvement can have a thorough impact on key business indicators, such as:

 * Higher conversion
 * Time spent on site